Tools

 - Media & Content - Media processing, brand/media retrieval, and Spotify.

-- Matrix & Attachments - Matrix-native messaging, thread tags and summaries, low-level Matrix API access, and attachment-aware workflows.
+- Matrix & Attachments - Matrix-native messaging and voice messages, thread tags, resolution, summaries, and model overrides, low-level Matrix API access, and attachment-aware workflows.

 - Messaging & Social - Email, chat, and social/community integrations.

-- Project Management - Git hosting, issue trackers, docs platforms, and task managers.
+- Project Management - Git hosting, issue trackers, docs platforms, per-thread work plans, and task managers.

 - Calendar & Scheduling - Calendar APIs and MindRoom scheduling tools.